Hyperfov/link-previews/README.md

 });
 ```

-#### `assignStyles`
+### `assignStyles`

+---

 **Optional**.
 A function that returns the stylesheet to use for a given element.

-For example, you might use this function to style popovers differently depending on if the links are external to the page or not.
+You might use this function to style popovers differently depending on if the links are external to the page or not.
 You can create two different style elements:

 ```html
 <style id="external-links-styles">